papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 #### Interaction 8 of Scenario A

-In step 8 of scenario A _logistic supplier_ confirms the loading of the delivery instruction and post the delivery note with 10 loaded packages towards the _supplier_.
+In step 8 of scenario A _logistics supplier_ confirms the loading of the delivery instruction and post the delivery note with 10 loaded packages towards the _supplier_.

 ```text
 curl -X 'POST' \